jmtayloruk/jmtayloruk.github.io/_posts/2021-11-16-quick-website-building.md

 I achieved that by writing a hyperlink to `#writing-blog-posts`, which matches the section heading except with spaces replaced by "-".

 If you want your own domain name for the website (rather than e.g. jmtaylor.github.io) then you normally have to pay a company to create it for you.
-But if you do, github will still serve the pages for that domain.
+But if you do, github can still serve the pages for that domain.
 Just fill in the "custom domain" setting under github Settings->Pages.

-If you want to test your edits offline before `git push`ing them to the live site via github, you should be able to do this if you install Jekyll locally.
+If you want to test your edits offline before `git push`-ing them to the live site via github, you should be able to do this if you install Jekyll locally.
 Supposedly the instructions for that are [here](https://jekyllrb.com/docs/).
 That didn't work for me, so for now I'm happily sticking with the amateur method of checking changes on the live website (even if that just means [the git history gets a bit messy!](https://github.com/jmtayloruk/jmtayloruk.github.io/commits/main/_posts/2021-11-16-quick-website-building.md))